QED-it/qedit-website/src/content/pages/home.md

 benefits:
   title: "How We Help Companies"
+  subtitle: "QEDIT is transforming the way businesses interact, making risk-free data collaboration possible and profitable.
+We help companies:"
   items:
     - title: "Overcome trust barriers"
       description: "Securely engage with other companies while protecting sensitive business information and your competitive edge"